llccing/FrontEnd/docs/SAA/Questions/0011-Answers.md

 It can be used for on-premises data-intensive Amazon EC2-based applications that need file protocol access to S3 object storage.
 Lifecycle policies can then transition the data to S3 Glacier Deep Archive after 7 days.

 D is wrong because is involves too much extra configuration which is unnecessary.

+## Q10
+**Answer:** B

+AnswerB - SQS FIFO queues ensure that messages are processed in the order they are received, which perfectly matches the requirement of maintaining order.